getodk/docs/docs/central-datasets.rst

 ================================

 .. warning::
-   This is an *experimental* feature!
+   This is an *experimental* preview!
 Please do not use it unless you are comfortable with things going wrong, or features changing in future releases.
 It is very unlikely you will ever lose data using Datasets and Entities, but either due to unknown bugs or early confusion it is always possible you may end up with *unexpected* data.

    You should also be aware that since there are not yet Dataset filtering features in this early version, all devices will download all registered Entities always.
 You may not want or be able to accept this due to privacy concerns.